rehearsal-js/rehearsal-js/packages/migration-graph-ember/README.md

-# package-util
+# migration-graph-ember

 ## What is this?

-A tool for reading and manipulating packages in a project.
+A tool for reading and manipulating packages in an ember.js project.

 ## Usage